Locals concerned about traveling overseas amid coronavirus outbreak

 With many clients who travel internationally, she is keeping a close eye on travel restrictions and conditions around the virus.

-"The vendors keep us updated, my company Nexion keeps us updated, I just personally go on the CDC website and just keep myself as well versed as I can so I can answer any of their concerns when they get there,: she said.
+"The vendors keep us updated, my company Nexion keeps us updated, I just personally go on the CDC website and just keep myself as well versed as I can so I can answer any of their concerns when they get there,” he said.

 According to their website, Royal Carribean is offering compensation to its passengers and will provide a full refund to those who choose not to sail.